skarny0/mech-int-chat/SUNBURST_VISUALIZATION.md

 - **Outer Ring**: Individual traits/facets that extend outward based on their normalized values (0-100%)
 - **Center Circle**: Customizable label showing what the data represents

+## Interaction Guide

+The sunburst uses a **hover-to-reveal** design for a clean, uncluttered appearance:

+- **Hover over any segment** to see detailed information in a tooltip
+- **Visual feedback**: Segments brighten and enlarge on hover
+- **Category hover**: See average value and item count
+- **Trait hover**: See trait name, category, percentage value, and raw score
+- **Center hint**: "Hover to explore" text guides first-time users

+No static labels means the visualization stays clean while remaining fully informative!

 ## Features

-✨ **Interactive**: Hover over segments to see detailed information
+✨ **Interactive**: Hover over segments to see detailed information in tooltips
 🎨 **Color-coded**: Each category has a distinct color with gradient variations for items
 📊 **Two-Ring Design**: Clear separation between categories and individual traits
 🎭 **Animated**: Smooth fade-in animations on load
 📱 **Responsive**: Adapts to different screen sizes with SVG viewBox
 🔧 **Customizable**: Supports both flat and custom categorized data formats
 📏 **Visual Values**: Outer ring segments extend based on trait strength
+🧹 **Clean Design**: Hover-only labels keep the visualization uncluttered

 ## Quick Start